 Designed to help you become an accomplished engineer in your field, we’ve created a dedicated engineering building filled with all the equipment you’ll need.
 You'll have access to 3D printers, design and test laboratories, electronics workshops and CAD design suites, to name just a few.
 Whilst working on your group and individual assignments, you’ll have a dedicated project space with easy access to key pieces of equipment you and your team might need.

-Our very latest building, the Interdisciplinary Science and Technology Centre (ISTeC) is the result of a £5m investment from the government and NTU in recognition of the importance of STEM teaching.
+Our latest building, the Interdisciplinary Science and Technology Centre (ISTeC) is the result of a £5m investment from the government and NTU in recognition of the importance of STEM teaching.

 "This investment will mean world-class teaching facilities to build tomorrow’s skilled workforce."